dvangennip/transcriber/README.md

 1. Drag and drop an audio file onto this browser window.
 2. Start typing in the text area below.
 3. Use the keypad numbers to control playback without having to move your hands away from the keyboard.
+No numpad?
+Just use ctrl + the regular numbers on your keyboard.
 4. Insert a timestamp at cursor position by pressing 8 on the numeric keypad.
 5. Text is automatically saved between sessions.
 Copy the text elsewhere for permanent storage.